b2io/base2.io/_content/jobs/03-react.md

 ---
-description: We’re looking for a mid-to-senior level developer who has professional experience with React Native.
+description: We’re looking for a mid- to senior-level developer who has professional experience with React.
 path: react-developer
 position: React Developer
 active: true